For more on the region, visit the Belfer Center's Middle East Initiative

 Op-Ed, The Huffington Post

 By Charles G. Cogan, Associate, International Security Program

-By Meghan L. O'Sullivan, Jeane Kirkpatrick Professor of the Practice of Diplomacy and International Politics, Harvard Kennedy School
+By Meghan L. O'Sullivan, Jeane Kirkpatrick Professor of the Practice of International Affairs, Harvard Kennedy School

 Op-Ed, Bulletin of the Atomic Scientists